Essential Oils Make and Take Guide with DIY Recipe Ideas

 When you’re choosing an essential oil recipe to teach during your class, make sure you’re always choosing a recipe you’ve made before – you don’t want to be experimenting when you’re teaching others.

-While each student in the class should be making the same project (think about how crazy it would be to be teaching how to make many different products at the same time) – you can allow your students to express their creativity and personal preferences by letting them choose what oils they use or by offering a few blends that they can pick from.
+While each student in the class should be making the same project (think about how crazy it would be to be teaching how to make many different products at the same time), you can allow your students to express their creativity and personal preferences by letting them choose what oils they use or by offering a few blends that they can pick from.

-Option 2: Everyone can make the same type of recipe (like a roller bottle) but students can pick from 2-3 different recipe blends.
+Option 2: Everyone can make the same type of recipe (like a roller bottle), but students can pick from 2-3 different recipe blends.
 So if you are making focus roll on recipes, have a few recipe options for a focus blends.
-This allows for the students tastes to play a role.
-One may not want to use rosemary in their focus blend but would love orange and peppermint.
+This allows for the students' tastes to play a role.
+One may not want to use rosemary in their focus blend, but would love orange and peppermint.

 If you’re making something like a salve or anything that requires a heat source, consider making the base product yourself while you explain the process to your students.
-Not only is this a time-saver during your event, but it also protects you from any liability if a student would get burned or otherwise injured by the heat source.
+Not only is this a time-saver during your event, but it also protects you from any liability if a student were to get burned or otherwise injured by the heat source.

 Essential Oil Make and Take Ideas & Recipes